sapo83/sapo83/README.md

 These are mostly personal projects.
 For example, #TidyTuesday contributions & research posters.
 I'm always looking for fun, useful projects to work on.

 ### :coffee: How to reach me:
 @ me on [Twitter](https://twitter.com/sapo83).
-I'm happy to chat about any of my projects & always open to feedback!
+I'm happy to chat about any of my projects & always open to feedback and/or collaborations!

 <!--
 **sapo83/sapo83** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.